-According to a leading paper on the topic, Sensory Processing Disorder can be categorized into three basic patterns or subtypes:
+According to a leading paper on the topic, sensory processing differences can be categorized into three basic patterns or subtypes:

-- Sensory Modulation Disorder, including sensory over-responsivity, sensory under-responsivity, and sensory seeking/craving.
+- Sensory Modulation Differences, including sensory over-responsivity, sensory under-responsivity, and sensory seeking/craving.

-My post entitled What is Sensory Processing? defines Sensory Modulation Disorder and Sensory Discrimination Disorder.
-This is a follow-up post about the third subtype: Sensory-Based Motor Disorder.
+My post entitled What is Sensory Processing? defines Sensory Modulation Differences and Sensory Discrimination Differences.
+This is a follow-up post about the third subtype: Sensory-Based Motor Differences.

 Simply put, some motor coordination difficulties are due, at least in part, to faulty sensory processing.
-There are two sub-types of Sensory-Based Motor Disorder: Postural Disorder and Dyspraxia.
+There are two sub-types of Sensory-Based Motor Differences: Postural Differences and Praxis Differences.

 - To keep you upright against gravity and help you maintain your balance, for which I prefer the term postural stability.
 This can be further broken down into static and dynamic functions.
 Static posture (meaning still, unchanging) is when you are holding a position against gravity without moving, and dynamic posture (meaning ever-changing) is how you keep your balance while moving.